Nuclear weapon

 A nuclear weapon (Note: Also known as an atom bomb, atomic bomb, nuclear bomb, or nuclear warhead, and colloquially as an A-bomb, nuke, or simply the Bomb) is an explosive device that derives its destructive force from nuclear reactions, either nuclear fission (fission or atomic bomb) or a combination of fission and nuclear fusion reactions (thermonuclear weapon (Note: Also known colloquially as an H-bomb or Hydrogen Bomb)), producing a nuclear explosion.
 Both bomb types release large quantities of energy from relatively small amounts of matter.
+Nuclear warfare is widely considered a global catastrophic risk.
+Nine sovereign states are known or believed to possess nuclear weapons as of 2026: the United States, Russia, the United Kingdom, France, China, India, Pakistan, North Korea and Israel.

-Nuclear weapons have had yields between 10 tons (the W54) and 50 megatons for the Tsar Bomba (see TNT equivalent).
-Yields in the low kilotons can devastate cities.
-A thermonuclear weapon weighing as little as 600 lb can release energy equal to more than 1.2 megatons of TNT (5.0 PJ).
-Apart from the blast, effects of nuclear weapons include extreme heat and ionizing radiation, firestorms, radioactive nuclear fallout, an electromagnetic pulse, and a radar blackout.
+The majority of nuclear weapons have energy yields between 100 and 1,000 kilotons of TNT.
+Yields in the low kilotons can destroy cities.
+The effects of nuclear weapons include extreme blast damage, heat, ionizing radiation, and firestorms, followed by radioactive nuclear fallout, an electromagnetic pulse, radar blackout, and acute or chronic radiation syndrome in humans and animals.
+Hundreds of nuclear explosions would likely cause nuclear winter and nuclear famine.

 The first nuclear weapons were developed by the United States in collaboration with the United Kingdom and Canada during World War II in the Manhattan Project.
-Production requires a large scientific and industrial complex, primarily for the production of fissile material, either from nuclear reactors with reprocessing plants or from uranium enrichment facilities.
+Production requires a large scientific-industrial complex, primarily for fissile material, either nuclear reactors and reprocessing plants producing plutonium, or uranium enrichment facilities.
 Nuclear weapons have been used twice in war, in the 1945 atomic bombings of Hiroshima and Nagasaki that killed between 150,000 and 246,000 people.
 Nuclear deterrence, including mutually assured destruction, aims to prevent nuclear warfare via the threat of unacceptable damage and the danger of escalation to nuclear holocaust.
 A nuclear arms race for weapons and their delivery systems was a defining component of the Cold War.
+Nuclear weapons have had yields between 50 megatons for the Tsar Bomba, and 10 tons for the W54.